electronicarts/ea-async/README.md

 Use the [ea-async-maven-plugin](maven-plugin).
 It will instrument your classes in compile time and remove all references to `Async.await` and `Async.init()`.

-With build time instrumentation our project users won't need to have ea-async in their classpath unless they also choose to use it.
+With build time instrumentation your project users won't need to have ea-async in their classpath unless they also choose to use it.

 This is the best option for libraries and maven projects.